ksprptr/nestjs-car-rental-pw2/README.md

 # Car Rental API - NestJS

 > A Car Rental API built for a PW2 school project.
-This API manages users, vehicles, rentals, and related entities using NestJS and Prisma ORM with a PostgreSQL database.
+This API manages users, vehicles, brands, colors, countries, and related entities.
+Built using NestJS and Prisma ORM with a PostgreSQL database.

 - [Prerequisites](#Prerequisites)
 - [Installation](#Installation)